Wednesday, November 29, 2017

 One final Junior High memory.

-Room 308 was The Science Room, filled with neat equipment, including a stock of chemicals and workbenches in the back, next to some isolation booths.
+Room 308 was The Science Room, filled with neat equipment, including a stock of chemicals and workbenches in the back, next to an isolation booth (red x).

 The science instructor, Mr. Hoel, was a great guy and let us have a a lot of leeway.
 His demonstrations never went to well, his use of a Slinky to demonstrate wave actions found the toy getting impossibly tangled and ended with its being thrown in the trash.